 - The definition of a paraphrase is a rewording of something that has been said or written, to make it clearer.

 An example of to paraphrase is to repeat the main points of a speech to someone who didn’t understand.

-Origin: Fr from Classical Latin paraphrasis from Glassical Greek from paraphrazein, to say in other words: see para- & phrase
+Origin: Fr from Classical Latin paraphrasis from Glassical Greek from paraphrazein, to say inch(es) other words: see para- and amp; phrase